greenmg2003/osu-Mg-skin/README.md

 Please consider taking it for free, credits me if you want to reuse it ^^

-Status: Project is done, and no more updates.
+Status: Project is done, and **there will be** more updates soon.
 Thank you for all your support!

 Here is my information about my skins